mvolkmann/blog/src/swift/Navigation.md

 Unlike in the Fruits tab, a `path` is passed to `NavigationStack`.
 This can be an instance of `NavigationPath` or any array of any type whose values conform to the `Codable` and `Hashable` protocols.
-Many builtin types such as `String` already conform to both of these protocols.
+Many built-in types such as `String` already conform to both of these protocols.

 It seems the `NavigationStack` is only populated when the `NavigationLink` instances supply the `value` argument.